Community Health Worker Expansion Program

 Sumter County

-Strengthening Families Program where RCORP II provided medication lock boxes for program participants.
+March 2023 - Strengthening Families Program, where RCORP II provided medication lock boxes for program participants.
 Organization attendees and speakers included West Central Alabama AHEC, The Health & Wellness Education Center, Officer William Shelton, Chief Josette White, and Sumter County Community Health Workers.

 For more information about the program , please contact Eleanor James: eleanorjames53@yahoo.com